mrtncls/mqtt-translator/README.md

 Available translator modules:

-- Topic replace
-- Payload replace
-- Topic & payload substitute
+- Replace: topic and/or payload substitution

 ### Example: bridging with space replacement